Funeral services during the coronavirus outbreak

 - The family’s choice of burial or cremation for their loved one should be respected, in line with the requirements and conditions set out in the Coronavirus Act 2020.

-- A celebrant (minister) of the family’s choice of faith/belief should always be present at the funeral even if there is no congregation at all, recognising that this may not be the individual of their choice.
+- A celebrant (minister) of the family’s choice of faith/belief can be present at the funeral even if there is no congregation at all, recognising that this may not be the individual of their choice.

 - Ceremonial words should be said in line with the family’s choice but these may be truncated from usual funeral rites.